rcpch/rcpch-audit-engine/documentation/docs/development/application-structure.md

 ### Folders

 - ```s```: This is an RCPCH incubator standard.
 Shortcuts related to running the project or migrating or seeding the database are here.
 The commands follow the example: ```s/migrate```.
 Any custom functions are found in the ```manage``` folder.
 - ```static```: contains all static files.
 The RCPCH Incubator recommend any css files be persisted here, rather than using CDNs to protect from situations where data signals are not available.
 This has a small latency cost, and involves regular review of dependencies to ensure they are up to date.
+All styles overriding the basic semantic ui base classes are broken into individual files.
 - ```tables```: This has no function and is listed for deprecation.
 It contains olds excel sheets of database models in the previous version of Epilepsy12
 - ```templates```: All templates are found here.